Aire-Flo HVAC Age Lookup Tool

 Aire-Flo HVAC FAQs

 Aire-Flo follows the standard Allied placement: data plate on the rear-right of the outdoor condenser, and inside the burner compartment of the furnace.
-Serials are 10 characters with the WWYY date code as the first 4 digits.
+Serials are 10 characters: plant code, then the two-digit year, then a month letter.

 Related HVAC Brands

-Aire-Flo shares a parent company with these brands -- they often use similar serial number formats and components.
+Aire-Flo shares a parent company with these brands, so they often use similar serial number formats and components.

 Share this tool with friends!